 The Boom Years of the 1930s

+The history of Vendome takes another turn.
 The Twenty-first Amendment repealing the Eighteenth Amendment was sent by Congress to the states for ratification in February 1933 and Prohibition officially ended on December 5 when the amendment was ratified by the necessary thirty-sixth state.
 With the advent of Repeal, the distilling and beer industries mushroomed in size with over 126 distilleries alone opening between 1934 and 1937.
 Eventually, Vendome did business with over 100 different distilleries across the country.
 Orders ranged in size from an entire 9,000 bushel 24-hour distillery and massive 96” beer stills with their associated equipment to individual yeast jugs, fermenter coils and copper tanks.
 Reflecting the geographical distribution of the post-Repeal distilleries, the majority of the work was for Kentucky distilleries but the orders came from as far away as California, Massachusetts and Puerto Rico.

 Adapting to the Market